No. 10 (Inter-Allied) Commando

-No. 10 (Inter-Allied) Commando was a commando unit of the British Army during the Second World War, recruited largely from non-British personnel from German-occupied Europe.
-This unit was used to help co-ordinate attacks with other allied forces.
+No. 10 (Inter-Allied) Commando was a Commando unit of the British Army during the Second World War, recruited largely from non-British personnel from German-occupied Europe.
+This unit was used to help co-ordinate attacks with other Allied forces.

 The unit's origins were in a British volunteer unit proposed in August 1940 which recruited from Northern Command.
 A low number of recruits, however, meant that the unit was disbanded and the volunteers returned to their units.
 In July 1942, the unit was raised again as a multinational force, recruiting volunteers from German-occupied Europe and enemy aliens.
 It included volunteers from France, Belgium, the Netherlands, Norway, Denmark, Poland and Yugoslavia, organised into independent sub-units known as "troops".

 Units from No. 10 (Inter-Allied) Commando served in North-West Europe, the Mediterranean, Scandinavia and Burma, mostly in small numbers attached to other military formations.
 By the end of the war, No. 10 Commando had become the largest commando formation in the British Army.

 Background

 "Commando" units were first created in 1940, by order of the British Prime Minister Winston Churchill, as small highly trained units which would "develop a reign of terror down the enemy coast".
-At first they were a small force of volunteers who carried out small raids against enemy-occupied territory, but by 1943 their role had changed into lightly equipped assault infantry specialised in spearheading amphibious landings.
+At first they were a small force of volunteers who carried out small raids against enemy-occupied territory, but by 1943 their role had changed into lightly equipped shock troops specialised in spearheading amphibious assault landings, commando style raids, long-range penetration, and urban warfare.

-The man selected as the overall commander of the force was Admiral Sir Roger Keyes, himself a veteran of the landings at Galipoli and the Zeebrugge raid of the First World War.
+The man selected as the overall commander of the force was Admiral Sir Roger Keyes, himself a veteran of the Gallipoli Campaign and the Zeebrugge raid of the First World War.
 By March 1941 there were 11 battalion-sized units now called commandos.
 Each commando would consist of around 390 men in a small headquarters and six "troops" of three officers and 62 men each.

 The idea for a foreign commando unit came from a junior French naval officer, Philippe Kieffer, after he heard of the successful Lofoten raid.
 The idea was eventually put to the then Chief of Combined Operations, Admiral Lord Louis Mountbatten who could see the value of a foreign commando unit but insisted it should include volunteers from all the occupied territories.
 It falls under the command of 1st Special Service Brigade.